apostrophecms/apostrophe-documentation/modules/apostrophe-assets/README.md

 ### getChain(*name*)
 Fetch an asset chain by name.
 Note that the name of the chain for a project-level override of the "foo" module is "my-foo".
+If namespaced and a project level override, it is "@namespace/my-foo".
 Otherwise it is the name of the module.
 ### pushDefaults()

 ### modulesReady()